Skip to content

 1. Shopify

 Shopify is one of the most popular and reliable ecommerce platforms available today.
 It’s known for its ease of use, extensive features, and scalability.
-While the basic plan is paid, Shopify offers a free trial (typically 3 days plus $1/month for the first three months as of 2026), making it a great option for new entrepreneurs to test the waters before committing.
-Shopify’s interface lets you build an online store quickly with customizable templates, built-in payment processing, inventory management, and multi-channel sales integrations.
+While the core plan is paid, Shopify offers a free trial (typically 3 days plus $1/month for the first three months as of 2026), making it a great option for new entrepreneurs to test the waters before committing to a full subscription.
+Shopify’s interface lets you build an online store quickly with customizable templates, built-in payment processing, inventory management, and multi-channel sales integrations across Instagram, TikTok, and Amazon.

 2. WooCommerce

 WooCommerce is a powerful plugin that turns any WordPress website into a fully functional online store.
-The core plugin is free, although you’ll need to pay for hosting and a domain.
-WooCommerce is highly flexible and offers numerous customization options, making it ideal for sellers who want complete control over their store.
+The core plugin is free, although you’ll need to pay for hosting and a domain separately.
+WooCommerce is highly flexible and offers extensive customization options, making it ideal for sellers who want complete control over their store’s code, data, and design rather than working within a closed platform’s limits.
 If you want to combine WooCommerce with a services side, that’s also possible from day one.

 3. WPForms

 WPForms isn’t a full ecommerce platform, but it’s a popular WordPress plugin that lets small business owners sell products or accept payments directly through custom forms.
 As of 2026 the Lite (free) version now includes PayPal Commerce built in, plus Stripe and Square via paid tiers.
-It’s ideal for service-based businesses, freelancers, and consultants who want a lightweight way to take payments without spinning up a full storefront.
+It’s ideal for service-based businesses, freelancers, and consultants who want a lightweight way to take payments without spinning up a full storefront they don’t actually need.

 4. Wix

-Wix offers a free plan with a drag-and-drop website builder, making it easy for beginners to design a store.
+Wix offers a free plan with a drag-and-drop website builder, making it easy for beginners to design a store from scratch.
 While the full ecommerce features are locked behind a premium plan, you can still build a professional-looking product-focused website to showcase your offerings.
 It’s an excellent choice for visual brands or service providers looking to start selling online without committing to a paid plan just yet.

 5. Ecwid

-Ecwid (now part of Lightspeed) lets you turn your existing website or social media page into an ecommerce store.
+Ecwid (now part of Lightspeed) lets you turn your existing website or social media page into an ecommerce store without a full rebuild.
 The free plan still allows you to list a small number of products, with the ability to upgrade as your store grows.
-Ecwid is perfect for those who already have a blog, website, or active social media presence and want to add a store without starting from scratch.
+Ecwid is particularly strong for those who already have a blog, website, or active social media presence and want to bolt on a store rather than starting from scratch on a new platform.

 6. Big Cartel

 Big Cartel is tailored for artists, makers, and creatives who want a simple, no-frills ecommerce solution.
-The free “Gold” plan still allows up to 5 products in 2026, making it perfect for small shops or hobbyists.
-Worth knowing: the Gold plan does not include Google Analytics, inventory tracking, or discount codes, those start on the $15/month Platinum tier.
+The free “Gold” plan still allows up to 5 products in 2026, making it perfect for small shops or hobbyists testing an idea before scaling up.
+Worth knowing: the Gold plan does not include Google Analytics, inventory tracking, or discount codes, those start on the $15/month Platinum tier, so budget for that upgrade once you’re past the testing phase.

 7. Sellfy

 Heads-up: Sellfy’s truly free plan was discontinued in November 2022, so in 2026 it now functions as a 14-day free trial rather than a permanently free platform.
-Plans start at $19/month.
-We’ve kept it on the list because the trial is still a solid way to validate digital-product sales before committing.
+Plans start at $19/month after that.
+We’ve kept it on the list because the trial is still a solid way to validate digital-product sales before committing real money, particularly for creators selling downloads, courses, or print-on-demand merchandise.

 8. Freewebstore

 As the name suggests, Freewebstore offers a genuinely free plan with no monthly fees.
-It includes hosting, secure payment options, and design tools.
-Note the catch: in 2026 the free plan caps your annual turnover at around $30,000, so this is best for hobby shops and side hustles rather than scaling brands.
+It includes hosting, secure payment options, and basic design tools out of the box.
+Note the catch: in 2026 the free plan caps your annual turnover at around $30,000, so this is best suited for hobby shops and side hustles rather than a brand you’re actively trying to scale past six figures.

 9. Mozello

-Mozello stands out by offering multilingual support out of the box, allowing you to reach customers from different countries.
+Mozello stands out by offering multilingual support out of the box, allowing you to reach customers from different countries without a separate translation plugin.
 You can list up to 5 products on the free plan, and the platform supports core ecommerce features like payment gateways and order management.
-Perfect for international sellers or businesses targeting non-English-speaking markets.
+It’s a strong fit for international sellers or businesses specifically targeting non-English-speaking markets.

 10. Weebly